Grand Pont Suspendu

 There is a new world record for the longest main-span suspension bridge.
 After decades of planning and four years of construction the 1915 Canakkale Bridge over the Dardanelles Strait in north west Turkey has opened for traffic.
 At 2,023m main span it succeeds the Akashi-Kaikyo Bridge in Japan and is a glorious celebration of the development of Turkey.

-The official opening will be in 2023 to mark the 100th anniversary of the founding of the Republic of Turkey.
-It will also be the 50th anniversary of the opening of the Bosphorus Bridge (18th July Martyrs’ Bridge) in Istanbul, the first bridge to link Europe and Asia.
+The official opening in 2023 marked the 100th anniversary of the founding of the Republic of Turkey.
+It was also the 50th anniversary of the opening of the Bosphorus Bridge (18th July Martyrs’ Bridge) in Istanbul, the first bridge to link Europe and Asia.

 If someone asks you: What is the world’s longest span bridge?
 You can say: “the 1915 Canakkale Bridge over the Dardanelles Strait”.